Table of Contents

 Journaling For User Interview Analysis

 The grounded theory method works well with journaling.
 It involves writing the various ideas and insights you gain from reviewing the transcripts and recorded videos of user interviews.
-It works with thematic analysis where there are various themes and their sub-themes where ideas can be categorized as the analysis goes on.
-By using annotation methods, either digital or manual, you can highlight data, facts, and ideas that are relevant to your research and record the notes created from this kind of reflection.
-It allows the researcher to think deeply but that is what makes it difficult; only one researcher can engage in such a process, making it difficult to collaborate with others.
-But it is also cheap and allows flexibility and there is always a well-documented process to how the results were achieved by looking back at the notes from journaling.
+It works with thematic analysis where there are various themes and sub-themes where ideas can be categorized as the analysis goes on.
+By using annotation methods, either digitally or manually, you can highlight data, facts, and ideas that are relevant to your research.

 Using Affinity Diagrams for Qualitative Research Analysis